MatijaVeselinovic/article-search/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-After running `npm run bild`, to view the production build, you should do `install -g serve` and `serve -s build` in order to serve the production build on the local server.
+# *IMPORTANT* : After running `npm run bild`, to view the production build, you should do `install -g serve` and `serve -s build` in order to serve the production build on the local server.

 ### `npm run eject`